 Probert’s main contribution to Star Trek Online was the design of a large medical deck.

 With up to one thousand people on board, a Galaxy-class starship could hardly suffice with the four biobeds and one surgical theater we saw on the show.

 In the episode “Tapestry”, it is revealed there are in fact three sickbay wards on the ship.
 “Ethics” makes reference to private recovery rooms.
 Other episodes mention a diagnostics center, medical labs, a morgue and a nursery.

 Probert’s design includes many of these facilities as well as a spacious reception area.
 Gareth John Williams visualized two of Probert’s sketches.

 Click here to learn more about the Galaxy-class medical deck that wasn’t.

 Sternbach places all medical facilities on Deck 12 in his Blueprints.
 The sickbay we see on the show is only a small “primary ICU” of a much larger complex that includes a biohazard ICU, isolation rooms, surgical suite and trauma stasis unit.

 Other areas Probert designed for Star Trek Online included an archeology and a geology lab.

-Ed Whitefire placed a five-deck-high mall or “grotto” in the front of the saucer section that seems to have been intended as a mix of arboretum and recreation deck.
-I don’t believe anybody has visualized this.
+Ed Whitefire placed a five deck-high mall or “grotto” in the front of the saucer section that seems to have been intended as a mix of arboretum and recreation deck.
+I don’t believe anybody has visualized it.

 Whitefire placed a large, two-deck-high “organic storage” facility behind the large blue windows that are below the doors of the main shuttlebay on Decks 5 and 6.
 Sternbach, in his Blueprints, puts the arboretum here, as does Alexander Richardson, although the arboretum seen in “Data’s Day”, “Imaginary Friend” and “Dark Page” didn’t have large windows.
 Maybe that was only part of a larger complex, though?